The Jacob Wetterling Act and Colorado Sex Offenders

 Jacob Wetterling was an eight year-old boy kidnapped at gunpoint by a man wearing a mask while he was biking with his brother and friend 1989.
 His brother and friend were let go by the gunman but saw Jacob being taken by the man while they escaped.

-Jacob Wetterling has never been found.
+Jacob Wetterling's remains were only recently found, in 2016, in a pasture 30 miles from the site of the abduction.
 A similar incident occurred a few months earlier ten miles from the spot Jacob Wetterling was taken.
 There, a boy was kidnapped and sexually assaulted.
 Police were hoping to link the two crimes together.
 In 2009, police began investigating a man who was alleged to have video of Jacob taken before the kidnapping and the man possessed child pornography.
 Police also found articles documenting the disappearance of several children with maps corresponding to the locations where they disappeared.
 The man they were investigating had been kidnapped and tortured as a child.

 Because of the Sex Offender Registry, people convicted of a sex offense in Denver, Englewood, Broomfield, Lakewood, and Westminster must register their address and other personal information.
 After any update to the original information, they must re-register in addition to mandatory re-registration after certain periods of time.

 Law enforcement feel they must be able to track every move of a convicted sex offender.
 Sex offenders are all perceived as the same in the registry regardless of the circumstances of their case.
 Victims of false allegations, unfair internet stings by police, and consensual sex with a juvenile are listed alongside offenders who were more violent in their offenses.